Winter Adventures in Homer: How to Explore the Last Frontier Off-Season

 3. Cozy Up Indoors

-Two Sisters Bakery: Enjoy freshly baked bread, hearty soups, and a cozy atmosphere.
+Two Sisters Bakery — Freshly baked bread, hearty soups, and a genuinely cozy atmosphere.
+A Homer winter institution.
+Go early, the good stuff sells out.

-AJ's OldTown Steakhouse & Tavern: Treat yourself to a hearty meal after a day in the snow.
+AJ's OldTown Steakhouse & Tavern — Exactly what you want after a day in the snow.
+Hearty, warming, and deeply Homer.

 4. Plan Your Stay